renovatebot/renovate/docs/usage/docker.md

 To access Google Container Registry (deprecated) or Google Artifact Registry you can use the JSON service account directly with `Basic` auth using `_json_key` as username and the service account as password.

-Because JSON in JSON wrapping makes things more complicated, it is easier to encode the JSON service account beforehand in order to avoid the encoding problems altogether.
+Because JSON in JSON wrapping makes things more complex, avoid it completely by encoding the JSON service account beforehand.

-Google Artifact Registry, but not Google Container Registry, support `_json_key_base64` and a base64 encoded service account natively.
+Google Artifact Registry, but not Google Container Registry, supports `_json_key_base64` and a base64 encoded service account natively.
 If all your dependencies are on Google Artifact Registry, you can base64 encode and use the service account directly:

 1. Download your JSON service account and store it on your machine.
 Make sure that the service account has read (and only read) permissions to your artifacts.